 Your vascular system is a complex expressway of veins and arteries in your body.
-Blocked or hardened arteries can lead to vascular disease with serious side effects such as a stroke.
+Vascular surgery may be needed when blocked or hardened arteries lead to vascular disease.
+Vascular disease can lead to serious side effects such as a stroke.
 Millions of Americans are unaware that they are at risk of a disability or premature death due to vascular disease.
 Some vascular disease sufferers experience symptoms such as pain when walking while half affected experience no symptoms at all.

 Individuals 55 years of age or older with cardiovascular risk factors such as a history of hypertension, diabetes, smoking, high cholesterol, or known cardiovascular disease may benefit from preventive screening for vascular disease.

-CHI Health’s vascular program offers a range of preventive screenings with providers that are experienced in vascular procedures.
+CHI Health’s vascular program offers a range of preventive screenings and vascular surgery options with providers that are experienced in vascular procedures.

 - Abdominal Aortic Ultrasound: Using ultrasound, the abdominal aorta (the main artery of the body) and branching arteries are imaged to determine if there is enlargement (aneurysm) and to evaluate for plaque and blockage.